-Located in the heart of Bloomsbury in the heart of London, an area loaded with literary history, the Academy is a local institution.
+Located in the heart of Bloomsbury in the heart of London, an area loaded with literary history, the Academy hotel is a local institution.

-A beautiful boutique hotel set in five Grade II-listed Georgian townhouses dating back to 1776 the Academy is a discrete and chic retreat for those wanting to escape the hustle and bustle of the city.
+A beautiful boutique hotel set in five Grade II-listed Georgian townhouses dating back to 1776, the Academy is a discrete and chic retreat for those wanting to escape the hustle and bustle of the city.

 Perfect for a romantic break in the center of the capital, the Academy is situated bang in the center of a stretch of Gower Street.
 The hotel is within walking distance of Russell Square, the boutiques of Covent Garden and the nightlife of Soho.
 The iconic British Museum and the revered Royal Academy of Dramatic Arts are a few blocks away.
-The railway stations of King’s Cross and St.Pancras International are five minutes by cab making the hotel an ideal base from which to travel to the north of England and into Scotland as well as the Paris and beyond.
+The railway stations of King’s Cross and St.Pancras International are five minutes by a cab, making the hotel an ideal base from which to travel to the north of England and into Scotland as well as Paris and beyond.

-On arrival, we were met by the friendly and very well-turned out staff in the reception.
+On arrival, we were met by the friendly and very well-turned-out staff in the reception.
 Throughout our stay, the staff were at hand but kept a discrete, unobtrusive distance.

 The original Academy Hotel dated back to the 1960s and was a hangout for bohemian artists and academics from nearby University College.
-A renovation by acclaimed New York-based designer Alexandra Champalimaud, a designer whose work such as the Carlyle in New York, the Belmond Mount Nelson in Cape Town and the Hotel Bel-Air in Los Angeles is synonymous with luxury hotel interiors – has transformed the hotel.
+A renovation by acclaimed New York-based designer Alexandra Champalimaud, a designer whose work such as the Carlyle in New York, the Belmond Mount Nelson in Cape Town, and the Hotel Bel-Air in Los Angeles is synonymous with luxury hotel interiors – has transformed the hotel.
 Yet Champalimaud has subtly retained its original Bloomsbury spirit and its celebrated features such as the magnificent staircase and the solid, almost totemic, fireplaces.

-A lovely nod to both the hotel and Bloomsbury’s literary past – E.M Forster, Virginia Woolf, and George Orwell to name a few resided in the locale – is the hotel’s Library.
+A lovely nod to both the hotel and Bloomsbury’s literary past – E.M Forster, Virginia Woolf, and George Orwell, to name a few resided in the locale – is the hotel’s Library.
 With its monkey wallpaper and expansive leather sofas, the Library is a gorgeous burrow to curl up on a cold winter’s afternoon.
-Similar too is the next door lounge with its dark green walls and refined wooden paneling where a delightful Afternoon Tea will set you back £30.
-While there is no established restaurant at the Academy the Refectory serves an impressive seasonal continental and English breakfast as well as nostalgic English delectables such as buttermilk pancakes.
-The Refectory also serves a light ‘Refuel’ menu of hearty dishes such as four cheese ravioli and paprika calamari throughout the day.
+Similar too is the next-door lounge with its dark green walls and refined wooden paneling where a delightful Afternoon Tea will set you back £30.
+While there is no established restaurant at the Academy, the Refectory serves an impressive seasonal continental and English breakfast as well as nostalgic English delectables such as buttermilk pancakes.
+The Refectory also serves a light ‘Refuel’ menu of hearty dishes such as four-cheese ravioli and paprika calamari throughout the day.

-With its black and white tiled floor, fine grey walls and ornate furnishings, the partially canopied ceiling the Alchemy Bar is the hotel’s outstanding feature and when good weather permits open onto an immaculate terrace – a tranquil garden courtyard in the heart of Bloomsbury.
+With its black and white tiled floor, fine grey walls, and ornate furnishings, the partially canopied ceiling the Alchemy Bar is the hotel’s outstanding feature and when good weather permits open onto an immaculate terrace – a tranquil garden courtyard in the heart of Bloomsbury.
 The resident cocktail waiter can rustle up a very impressive Tanqueray Bloomsbury Martini, a timeless classic that tastefully epitomizes a very classy and characterful hotel.